Blink Twice: Plot

-Animal-themed nail artist and cocktail waitress Frida works an exclusive event with her friend Jess.
+Animal-themed nail artist and cocktail waitress Frida works an exclusive gala with her friend Jess.
 She encounters billionaire tech mogul Slater King, who recently resigned as CEO for unspecified past behavior.
 He invites both to his private island.

 There, Slater's assistant Stacy confiscates their phones.
 In attendance are Slater's friends and business partners: photographer Vic, private chef Cody, DJ Tom, and college graduate Lucas.
 The three other female guests include reality show star Sarah, aspiring app developer Camilla, and lawyer/stoner Heather.
 The women are treated with lavish rooms, gift bags of perfume, potent hallucinogens, and high-end meals and cocktails prepared by Cody.

-Frida clashes with Sarah over Slater's attentions while Jess notices memory lapses.
+Frida clashes with Sarah over Slater's intentions while Jess notices memory lapses.
 The local workers all sport the same snake tattoo, and Frida has strange encounters with a maid who seems to recognize her and calls her "Red Rabbit".

 Slater's therapist Rich visits and receives a red gift bag.
 He is surprised Frida remembers their previous gala encounter.
 During a night of partying, Jess is bitten by a snake.
 She tells Frida she wants to leave and says she distrusts the others, believing something terrible is happening.
-Frida rejects this, and wants to stay because she feels "seen" for the first time in her life.
+Frida rejects this and wants to stay because she feels "seen" for the first time in her life.
 Reluctantly, Jess agrees to stay.

-The next morning, Frida comes upon a cottage filled with dozens of identical red gift bags.
+The next morning, Frida comes upon a hut filled with dozens of identical red gift bags.
 Frida encounters the maid, who persuades her to drink snake venom from a bottle.
 Frida experiences fleeting flashbacks of disturbing events.
 At breakfast, the men announce they are going fishing.
 While the women are getting facials, Frida realizes that Jess is missing, but the other women do not remember Jess at all.

 Sarah finds a lighter with Jess's name inscribed on it.
 She approaches Frida with it, but Sarah is skeptical that Jess was among them since she cannot remember her.
-Frida realizes that she has also had memory lapses and eventually convinces Sarah of what is happening.
-They go to the hut filled with gift bags.
+Frida confesses that she has also had memory lapses.
+They realize what is happening and go to the hut filled with gift bags.
 They find bottles of perfume made from a flower indigenous to the island, the scent of which wipes out memories.
 Discerning that the snake venom is an antidote to the flower's effects, Frida persuades Sarah to drink some, at which point Sarah's memory begins to return.
 They realize that the women were brought to the island to be systematically raped and sexually assaulted by the men.